stride3d/stride-docs/en/diagnostics/STRDIAG004.md

 ```

 > [!WARNING]
-> There is an edge case with internal/internal protected, it will count as non visible when the @Stride.Core.DataMemberAttribute isn't applied.
+> There is an edge case with `internal`/`internal protected`, it will count as non visible when the @Stride.Core.DataMemberAttribute isn't applied.
-> But when the Attribute is applied then the getter counts as visible and therfore is correct.
+> But when the attribute is applied then the getter counts as visible and therefore is correct.

 ```csharp
 // STRDIAG000.cs